yahoo/redislite/README.rst

 It provides enhanced versions of the Redis-Py Python bindings for Redis.
 That provide the following added functionality:

 * **Easy to use** - It provides a built in Redis server that is autommatically installed, configured and managed when the Redis bindings are used.
+* **Flexible** - Create a single server shared by multiple programs or multiple independent servers.
+All the servers provided by Redislite support all Redis functionality including advanced features such as replication and clustering.
 * **Compatible** - It provides enhanced versions of the Redis-Py python Redis bindings as well as functions to patch them to allow most existing code that uses them to run with little or no modifications.
 * **Secure** - It uses a secure default Redis configuraton that is only accessible by the creating user on the computer system it is run on.